I’m going to start listing some of my favorite tools, in case anyone is interested.

 My website is currently hosted by Siteground.
-I’m not an affiliate but do have a referral link, and if you sign up by using it, I might get a discount on my own bill. 😉 They have been extremely reliable and have great customer service.
+I’m not an affiliate but do have a referral link, and if you sign up by using it, you might get free months of service, and I might get a discount on my own bill. 😉 They have been extremely reliable and have great customer service.
 I get my domains through Namecheap.

 For printing bookmarks and business cards, I use GotPrint.
 They’re a bit persnickety on the file, but the result is good and the price is great.

 For business research and help, I tend to use the internet, my e-reader, the library, and my local Small Business Development Center.
 You should have versions of most of those available near you. 🙂 I do include a list of my favorite business and writing business books in my Favorite Book post series.